mhrafi21/12mhrafi/README.md

 ### Hi there, my name is Rafi
 #### Web Developer
-I love to write code  to work as a web developer to make both front-end as well as back-end using Javascript.
+I love to write code  to work as a web developer to make both front-end as well as back-end using PHP & Javascript.

 ### ![GitHub stats](https://github-readme-stats.vercel.app/api?username=12mhrafi&show_icons=true&count_private=true)